GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
+> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
 >
-> ~ *Charles Babbage*
+> ~ *Philip Greenspun*

 ---
 ## 🏎 Quick Facts